Tongzhou, Beijing: Administrative divisions

+Wenjing Subdistrict, Jiukeshu Subdistrict, Linheli Subdistrict, Yangzhuang Subdistrict, and Luyi Subdistrict were created by the Tongzhou District Government on May 11, 2020.

 Transportation

 Downtown Tongzhou is connected to downtown Beijing by Jingtong Expressway and several metro lines operated by Beijing Subway.
 Beijing's Fifth and Sixth Ring Road are roughly equidistant from Tongzhou's CBD.
 Highways lead to Shenyang, Harbin and Tianjin/Tanggu.

 Metro

-Tongzhou is currently served by four metro lines operated by Beijing Subway:
+Tongzhou is currently served by six metro lines operated by Beijing Subway: